List of conspiracy theories: Predictive programming

 Many theorists allege that the contents of fictional media, in a process called "predictive programming", are manipulated to reference planned false flags, technological innovations, social changes, and other future events.
 These references are understood to be a conditioning and brainwashing tool, such that the public becomes more accepting of these events than they would be otherwise.
-Predictive programming has been used to explain events such as the September 11 attacks, COVID-19 pandemic, and the assassination of Charlie Kirk has been connected with media such as Die Hard, The Simpsons, Contagion, and even anime (such as Blue Gender).
+Predictive programming theories have been used to explain events such as the September 11 attacks, COVID-19 pandemic, and the assassination of Charlie Kirk and connected with media such as Die Hard, The Simpsons, Contagion, and anime such as Blue Gender.

 George Soros

 Hungarian-American investor George Soros has been the subject of conspiracy theories since the 1990s.
 Soros has used his wealth to promote many political, social, educational and scientific causes, disbursing grants totaling an estimated $11 billion up to 2016.
-However, theories tend to assert that Soros is in control of a large portion of the world's wealth and governments, and that he secretly funds a large range of persons and organizations for nefarious purposes, such as antifa, which some conspiracy theorists claim is a single far-left militant group.
-Such ideas have been promoted by Viktor Orbán, Donald Trump, Rudy Giuliani, Joseph diGenova, Bill O'Reilly, Roy Moore, Alex Jones, Paul Gosar, and Ben Garrison.
+However, theories tend to assert that Soros is in control of a large portion of the world's wealth and governments, and that he secretly funds a large range of persons and organizations for nefarious purposes, such as antifa, which some conspiracy theorists claim is a single far-left militant group rather than a decentralized movement.
+Such ideas have been promoted by Viktor Orbán, Donald Trump, Rudy Giuliani, Joseph diGenova, Bill O'Reilly, Roy Moore, Alex Jones, Paul Gosar, Ben Garrison and Yair Netanyahu, who accuses Soros for secretly funding radical leftist organizations in Israel.
+In 2017 The Israeli Ministry of Foreign Affairs have even supported Viktor Orbán's campaign against Soros, allegedly criticizing Soros for his anti-Jewish and anti-Israeli sentiments.
 Soros conspiracy theories are sometimes linked to antisemitic conspiracy theories.